 Where will you be providing counseling in my home?

 Usually, we will meet in a neutral space, like the living room, dining room or other common area.

 What if I would prefer to meet in an office-like setting?

-I have an office available in Eagle, if you prefer an office visit.
+I have an office available in Boise, if you prefer an office visit.
 We will meet in the location that best meets your needs; the choice is yours.

 Do I need to provide any special equipment in my home for you?